andrey-antonov-j4133c/attributed_network_research/README.md

-# Experimental resesearch on metnods of node-attributed networks generation
+# Link predictability classes in large node-attributed networks

+This work is an addition to the paper "Link predictability classes in large node-attributed networkss" by Antonov et al.

 This research is used to evalueate methods of node attributed network generation.
 The generation is done based on the real world dataset: